simpeter/apd/docs/lab0.md

 Then, run curl on one of the client machines (make sure all services are running via `sudo lxc exec vm1 -- docker service ls`):

+NOTE: you may experience some errors in this step. will look into how to fix it soon (Xiangfeng)
 ```console
 user@client0:~$ curl 'http://server0:5000/reservation?inDate=2015-04-19&outDate=2015-04-24&lat=nil&lon=nil&hotelId=9&customerName=Cornell_1&username=Cornell_1&password=1111111111&number=1'
 {"message":"Reserve successfully!"}